ilifu/ilifu_user_docs/docs/data/data_transfer.md

 # Data transfer to and from the Ilifu Cluster

 Transfering of data to and from the ilifu research cloud can be completed using `scp` or `rsync`.
-For large files the `Globus Online` (using gridftp) software is availabe.
-Please do not transfer data to and from the ilifu cluster using the SLURM head node as this will significantly diminish the performance of the head node for other users.
+For large files the `Globus Online` (using gridftp) software is availabe. **Please do not transfer data to and from the ilifu cluster using the SLURM head node as this will significantly diminish the performance of the head node for other users**.

+Transfering astronomy observation data from the SARAO archive is also detailed below.

 ## Transfer using scp and rsync